 In the wild of Central Mexico, they occur in rocky outcroppings and between crevasses.
 Over time, they develop into a column of stems and small offsets.
 The spines are in closely gathered areoles and consist of several sizes, with the finest spines almost hair-like.
 The plants are green but the hairy spines give them a grayish cast.

 How to Grow a Brain Cactus

 These plants make fine indoor plants but can only thrive outside in United States Department of Agriculture zones 10 and 11.
 Since they are small, try growing a brain cactus in a succulent dish with a mixture of forms and textures.
 You may expect blooms any time over the course of the summer which will brighten the container and add even more appeal.

-You may think you know all about succulent care but you don’t know how to grow a brain cactus.
+You may think you know all about succulent care but you probably don’t know how to grow a brain cactus.
 Most cactus are sensitive to overwatering and poor drainage, but brain cactus pads will actually trap moisture in the folds and crevasses.
 This can be bad in cultivation where gnats are attracted, and mold and mildew issues can instill rot and kill the plant.
-It is best to water from the base of the container to prevent any moisture from collecting on the body of brain cactus.
+It is best to water from the base of the container to prevent any moisture from collecting on the body of the brain cactus.

 If you wish to propagate the plant, there are some easy methods.
 Use woody stem cuttings and allow the cut end to callus over for a week.
 Then insert the cut end into soilless potting medium, such as lightly moistened sand.

 The other way is to divide the pups away from the parent plant with a clean, sterile knife.
-Each should also be allowed to callus and then planted into cactus mixture.
+Each should also be allowed to callus and then planted into cacti mixture.
 Growing a brain cactus from pups results in quicker establishment and faster blooms.